Klemek/gitblog-data/2019/07/22/index.md

   output[i] = '.-'; // differentiate this operation from subtraction
 ```

-Now all the rules are fulfilled, we can simply return our output:
+Now that all the rules are fulfilled, we can simply return our output:

 ```javascript
 }